-Maria Padilla, MD, is Professor of Pulmonary, Critical Care, and Sleep Medicine.
-She is an expert in Interstitial Lung Disease (ILD) serving on multiple national committees including the ILD Network of the American College of Chest Physicians.
+Maria Padilla, MD, is Professor of Medicine and an expert in Interstitial Lung Disease (ILD).
+She serves on multiple national committees including the ILD Network of the American College of Chest Physicians.
 Her research investigates fibrogenesis and new treatment strategies for ILD.

 Percio Gulko, MD, is Professor and Division Chief of Rheumatology.
 He is an expert in rheumatoid arthritis and focuses his work on the identification and characterization of new genes implicated in the regulation of the disease’s severity.